alyssaong1/Bot-Framework-Tutorial/README.md

 #Microsoft Bot Framework Hands-On Lab: Mars Challenge

-Welcome to the Mars Challenge.
-The Mars Challenge is a series of hands-on labs with a twist to it...
-You will be briefed on your missions later on in the lab.
+This is a hands-on-lab with the objective of building a bot that has multiple functions and deploying it to Azure for communication.

-**Please do NOT click into any other pages in this repo until told to do so!**
+We will be using the Microsoft Bot Framework NodeJS SDK to build the bot web service and utilize some NPMs and open source SDKs along with Cognitive Services APIs.

 ###Prerequisites (try to do before the lab starts)